directus/directus/docs/reference/system/branches.md

 ---
-description: REST and GraphQL API documentation on the Versions collection in Directus.
+description: REST and GraphQL API documentation on the Branches collection in Directus.
 readTime: 5 min read
 pageClass: page-reference
 ---

-# Versions
+# Branches (Versions)

-> TBD
+> Branches are part of the Content Versioning feature and serve as a container in which an item can be modified
+> independently of its main version.

-## The Version Object
+## The Branch Object

 `id` **uuid**\
-Primary key of the version.
+Primary key of the branch.

 `key` **string**\
-Key of the version, used as the value for the `version` query parameter.
+Key of the branch, used as the value for the `branch` query parameter.

 `name` **string**\
-Name of the version.
+Name of the branch.

 `collection` **string**\
-Name of the collection the version is created on.
+Name of the collection the branch is created on.

 `item` **many-to-one**\
-The item the version is created on.
+The item the branch is created on.

 `date_created` **Date**\
-When the version was created.
+When the branch was created.

 `user_created` **many-to-one**\
-User that created the version.
+User that created the branch.
 Many-to-one to [users](/reference/system/users).

 ```json
 {